Enhancing Preference-based Linear Bandits via Human Response Time: Introduction

 \section{Introduction}

-Interactive preference learning from human binary choices is crucial in many systems and applications, including recommendation systems~\citep{karimi2018news,silva2022multi,bogina2023considering,deldjoo2024content}, assistive robots~\citep{sadigh2017active,tucker2020preference}, assortment optimization~\citep{rusmevichientong2014assortment,agrawal2019mnl}, and fine-tuning large language models~\citep{stiennon2020learning,menick2022teaching,nakano2021webgpt,ouyang2022training,bai2022training}.
-This form of human feedback is widely adopted for its simplicity and minimal cognitive load on users~\citep{xu2017noise,wilde2021learning,koppol2021interaction}.
-Preference learning from binary choices is typically modeled as a preference-based bandit problem~\citep{bengs2021preference,jun2021improved}, where a system queries users with pairs of options and refines its understanding of their preferences.
-However, while choices help estimate preferences, they provide limited information on preference strength~\citep{yu2023thumbs}.
-To address this limitation, researchers have incorporated additional explicit feedback mechanisms, such as ratings~\citep{somers2017efficient,perez2019pairwise}, labels~\citep{xu2017noise}, and slider bars~\citep{wilde2021learning,bai2022training}, but these approaches often increase interface complexity and the cognitive burden on users~\citep{koppol2020iterative,koppol2021interaction}.
+Interactive preference learning from human binary choices is widely used in recommender systems~\citep{karimi2018news,silva2022multi,bogina2023considering,deldjoo2024content}, assistive robots~\citep{sadigh2017active,tucker2020preference}, and fine-tuning large language models~\citep{stiennon2020learning,menick2022teaching,nakano2021webgpt,ouyang2022training,bai2022training}.
+This process is often framed as a preference-based bandit problem~\citep{bengs2021preference,jun2021improved}, where the system repeatedly presents queries as pairs of options, the human selects a preferred option, and the system infers preferences from these choices.
+Binary choices are popular because they are easy to implement and impose low cognitive load on users~\citep{xu2017noise,wilde2021learning,koppol2021interaction}.
+However, while binary choices reveal preferences, they provide little information about preference strength~\citep{yu2023thumbs}.
+To address this, researchers have incorporated additional \textit{explicit human feedback}, such as ratings~\citep{somers2017efficient,perez2019pairwise}, labels~\citep{xu2017noise}, and slider bars~\citep{wilde2021learning,bai2022training}, but these approaches often complicate interfaces and increase cognitive demands~\citep{koppol2020iterative,koppol2021interaction}.